broadinstitute/seqr/README.md

 - kibana - dashboard and visual interface for elasticsearch.
 - mongo - legacy NoSQL database originally used for variant callsets and still used now to store some reference data and logs.

-These comopnents can be deployed on local or cloud-based hardware.
+These components can be deployed on local or cloud-based hardware.
 A laptop with 4 CPUs and 16G RAM may be sufficient for looking at small datasets.
 The seqr production instance (seqr.broadinstitute.org) currently uses two n1-highmem-4 (4 vCPUs, 26 GB memory) servers on google cloud + separate instances for the elasticsearch database.
 The pipeline for loading new datasets uses Spark to parallelelize VEP and other annotation steps.
 This pipeline can run on the same machine